African Americans in the United States Congress

-By the presidential election of 1876, only three state legislatures were not controlled by whites.
-The Compromise of 1877 completed the period of Redemption by white Southerners, with the withdrawal of federal troops from the South.
-State legislatures began to pass Jim Crow laws to establish racial segregation and restrict labor rights, movement, and organizing by black people.
+By the presidential election of 1876, all but three state legislatures were controlled by whites.
+The Compromise of 1877 marked the completion of the period of Redemption by white Southerners, with the withdrawal of federal troops from the South.
+State legislatures began to pass Jim Crow laws to establish racial segregation and restrict labor rights, movement, and organizing among black people.
 They passed some laws to restrict voter registration, aimed at suppressing the black vote.
-From 1890 to 1908, state legislatures in the South essentially disfranchised most black people and many poor white people from voting by passing new constitutions or amendments or other laws related to more restrictive electoral and voter registration and electoral rules.
+From 1890 to 1908, state legislatures in the South essentially disfranchised most black people and many poor white people by passing new constitutions, amendments and laws imposing more restrictive electoral and voter registration and electoral rules.
 As a result of the Civil Rights Movement, the U.S. Congress passed laws in the mid-1960s to end segregation and enforce constitutional civil rights and voting rights.

-As Republicans accommodated the end of Reconstruction becoming more ambiguous on civil rights and with the rise of the Republican lily-white movement, African Americans began shifting away from the Republican Party.
-During two waves of massive migration within the United States in the first half of the 20th century, more than six million African Americans moved from the South to Northeastern, Midwestern, and Western industrial cities, with five million migrating from 1940 to 1970.
+As Republicans accommodated the end of Reconstruction by becoming more ambiguous on civil rights, and with the rise of the Republican lily-white movement, African Americans began shifting away from the Republican Party.During two major waves of migration within the United States in the first half of the 20th century, more than six million African Americans moved from the South to Northeastern, Midwestern and Western industrial cities.
+Of these, five million migrated between 1940 and 1970.
 Some were elected to federal political office from these new locations, and most were elected as Democrats.
-During the Great Depression, many black voters switched allegiances from the Republican Party to the Democratic Party, in support of the New Deal economic, social network and work policies of Franklin D. Roosevelt's administration.
-This trend continued through the 1960s civil rights legislation, when voting rights returned to the South, to present.
+During the Great Depression, many black voters switched allegiances from the Republican Party to the Democratic Party in support of the New Deal economic, social network and work policies of Franklin D. Roosevelt's administration.
+This trend continued through the 1960s civil-rights legislation, when voting rights returned to the South, to present.